 Wavy hair therefore needs more body and definition, in order to harmonize the distribution of sebum, restore volume at the root and define the natural curl.
 A shampoo and a conditioner that amplifies the curls are advised: these will add shine and structure to the hair.

-Type 3 hair often has an "S" shape, varying between looser and tighter curls, giving it volume and dimension.
+Type 3 hair often has an shape, varying between looser and tighter curls, giving it volume and dimension.
 Since sebum is difficult to distribute from root to tip, this type of hair can be fragile and brittle, despite its robust appearance.

 Curly hair needs hydration and elasticity in order to improve its resistance and strengthen it.
 To define the curls without weighing them down, use a shampoo and a conditioner which provide light hydration.

 Type 4 hair has a twisty pattern or a "Z" shape that shrinks when wet, as it has fewer cuticles than other types of hair.
 High density tight coiled curls are the most fragile of all and tend to suffer from severe dryness.

 That's why coily hair needs to be nourished with a shampoo that will deep cleanse without dehydrating it and a rich moisturizing conditioner that will keep it supple and healthy.
 It is also important to get the right styling tools, such as detangling combs specially designed for this type of hair, to avoid breaking them and to facilitate disentangling.

-Regardless of your specific type of curly hair, some tips apply to all textured hair:
+Regardless of your specific curly hair type, here are five tips to apply to all textured hair: